Policy on copying

 - Documents in tied bundles or with guard and file bindings will be undone by staff before copying and re-assembled afterwards.

-- Original photographs and pictures such as water-colours are harmed by exposure to heat and light.
-Consequently, these items will not be photocopied, but alternatives will be offered where possible.
+- Original photographs and pictures such as watercolours are harmed by exposure to heat and light.
+Consequently, these items will not be photocopied, but alternative copying methods will be offered where possible.